 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
 I also thank my colleague for the question.
-The language issue and for the services part increasing constantly; last year we in fact released Inuktitut-English translation software through Microsoft.
-This was recently released and is garnering more usage amongst residents, and even if the person cannot speak Inuktitut or English, this application on your cellphone can be used to increase understanding each other allowing communication to proceed.
+The language issue and for the services part increasing constantly, last year we in fact released Inuktitut-English translation software through Microsoft.
+This was recently released and is garnering more usage amongst residents, and even if the person cannot speak Inuktitut or English, this application on your cellphone can be used to increase understanding of each other, allowing communication to proceed.

-Further, the Department of Health now provides a weeklong, daylong or all evening service for patients who require an interpreter, and, frontline staff can now receive medical terminology training, and more courses are offered to teach staff via Nunavut Arctic College.
-This program was initiated in fiscal year 2017 to 2020.
+Further, the Department of Health now provides a service 24 hours a day, seven days a week for patients who require an interpreter.
+Frontline staff can now receive medical terminology training and more courses are offered to teach staff through Arctic College.
+This program that was initiated in 2017 was continued in 2020.
 Thank you, Mr. Speaker.